B10prajapati/B10prajapati/README.md

 -->
-- 🔭 I’m currently working on Portfolio website.
+- 🔭 I’m currently working on Ecommerce website with Angular and NestJs.
-- 🌱 I’m currently learning Nextjs, Graphql and Strapi.
+- 🌱 I’m currently learning NestJs and Agular.
-- 👯 I’m looking to collaborate on JAM Stack, MERN Stack projects.
-- 🤔 I’m looking for help with JAM Stack workflow.
 - 📫 How to reach me: b10prajapati@gmail.com

 Some of my cherished projects: